 Investing in personnel is undoubtedly necessary, but it’s also a chance to establish a competitive advantage and to keep talent onboard.
 However, certain steps are required.
 Namely, designing a proper educational policy, preparing interesting educational materials, and monitoring competence development processes within a company.
 Modern educational systems, such as LMSs, are tools precisely for that.
 How do they work and what functionality do they offer?

-What is an e-learning platform and what functions does it serve?
+What is an LMS platform and what functions does it serve?

 A Learning Management System is an internet platform designed to efficiently and coherently manage learning processes in an organization.